encode42/CAPTCHAcord/readme.md

 How do I change how the site looks?
 </summary>

-Open the `public` directory and edit `style.css` or `index.html` to your liking!
-These files are static, they will never be overwritten.
+Changes to in the `public` and `private` directories will never be modified, unless a commit changes said files.
+All dynamic routes, strings, etc. are generated in code and are harder to modify.
 </details>

 <details>